ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • procedures:

-• required recipient vessel size > 1-1.5 mm
+• a recipient vessel size of > 1-1.5 mm is required

-• problematic in children
+• problematic in pediatric cases

 • encephalo-duro-arterio-synangiosis (EDAS)